fusionjs/fusionjs/fusion-plugin-service-worker/README.md

 import App from 'fusion-react';

 import {swTemplate as swTemplateFunction} from 'fusion-cli/sw';
-import SwPlugin, {SWTemplateFunctionToken} from 'fusion-plugin-service-worker';
+import SwPlugin, {SWTemplateFunctionToken, SWRegisterToken} from 'fusion-plugin-service-worker';

-app.register(SWTemplateFunctionToken, swTemplateFunction);
 app.register(SwPlugin);
   if (__BROWSER__) {
     // optional (default true).